ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 |`nofastload` | If you suspect fast loading is faulty, you can set this to see if things work without it
 |`syslogstr=xxx` | In linux will output this as part of Microsoft sql trace data to the syslog
 |`buildflags=xxx` | this data will be used to control :build  (quiet and nomixedcase are xxx values)
+|`autorestartdelay=n`	| in event of cs engine internal restart, delay n milliseconds before accepts users
+|`crnl_safe`	| tells system it does not need to search for cr or nl to remove from inputs.
+crnl_safe

 Trustpos is normally off by default because CS is only about 94% accurate in its built-in pos-tagging.
 So it prefers to wrongly match by allowing all pos values Of